The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Existence of martingale solutions

 \subsection{Uniform estimates with respect to $\lambda$}

 Here, we want to show further estimates, now uniform in the Yosida parameter $\lambda > 0$.
-The symbol $C$ (possibly numbered) denotes a positive constant, always independent of $\lambda$, but possibly dependent on other structural quantities of the problem, and may change from line to line. \paragraph{\textit{First estimate.}} First of all, we observe that the constant $C_1$ in estimate $\eqref{eq:unif_est_1}$ is already independent of $\lambda$.
-Thus, by lower semicontinuity and preservation of laws of $X_n$, we obtain
+The symbol $C$ (possibly numbered) denotes a positive constant, always independent of $\lambda$, but possibly dependent on other structural quantities of the problem, and may change from line to line.
+First of all, \review{from the proof of Lemma \ref{lem:first_estimate}} we observe that the constant $C_1$ in estimate $\eqref{eq:unif_est_1}$ is already independent of $\lambda$. \begin{lem} \review{The family $\{\widetilde{\varphi}_\lambda\}_{\lambda > 0}$ is uniformly bounded in $L^p(\tom;L^\infty(0,T;H)) \cap L^p(\tom;L^2(0,T;V))$ for all $p \geq 2$.} \end{lem} \begin{proof} By using Lemma \ref{lem:first_estimate}, lower semicontinuity and preservation of laws of $X_n$, we obtain